marklogic-community/marklogicworkflow/documentation/INSTALL.md

 Note that if left as is, the [Roxy test harness](https://github.com/marklogic-community/roxy/wiki/Unit-Testing) will also be set up at http://localhost:8042/test/

+See the [Roxy deployer](https://github.com/marklogic-community/roxy/wiki/Deployer) page for more details

 ### Configure MIME types

 Default filenames for SCXML and BPMN2 models are .scxml and .bpmn respectively.
 These aren't recognised by MarkLogic